Teaching children values is a vital part of their spiritual and emotional development, and the first place children learn these values is at home.

 Why You Should Teach Your Child Values

-Parents are the best examples to teach their children.
-We teach our children values to help them become the best version of themselves.
+Parents are the best example to teach their children.
+We teach values to help them become the best version of themselves.

 How Children Learn Values